 Loan Funds: Within 30 days after the date of the school's date of determination that the student withdrew, the school will notify the student (or parent for a PLUS loan) by certified mail of any post-withdrawal disbursement of loan funds, explaining various options and requesting instructions from the student.
 The student must respond within 30 days of receipt of the letter.
-If the school receives instructions within the 30-day period requesting that the disbursement be made, the school will make the post-withdrawal disbursement no later than 180 days after the date of the school's date of determination that the student withdrew.
+If the school will make the post-withdrawal disbursement no later than 180 days after the date of the school's date of determination that the student withdrew.
 If no instructions are received from the student, the post-withdrawal disbursement will not be made to the student and any excess funds in the school's possession will be returned to reduce the student's Title IV loan obligation.